midorikocak/generator-webcomponents/README.md

 We need the following basics to deliver a 1.0.0 version:

-* Adding all the components from customelements.io
+* Adding all the components from customelements.io (use [this](https://github.com/customelements/customelements.io/blob/gh-pages/data/repos.json) and [this](http://customelementsio.herokuapp.com/)
+* Adding a subgenerator for later install of components
-* Display a snippet with the code of the selected components you downloaded.
+* ~~Display a snippet with the code of the selected components you downloaded.~~
 * Add more doocumentation

 ### Didn't understand a sh*t? : What is Yeoman?